2024-12-23

 Aims and Scope

-Advances in Educational Research and Evaluation (AERE) (ISSN: 2661-4693) is an open access, continuously published, international, refereed journal publishing original peer-reviewed scholarly articles that are of general significance to the education research community and the theoretical, methodological, or policy interest to those engaged in educational policy analysis, evaluation, and decision making.
+Advances in Educational Research and Evaluation (AERE) (eISSN: 2661-4693) is an open access, continuously published, international, refereed journal publishing original peer-reviewed scholarly articles that are of general significance to the education research community and the theoretical, methodological, or policy interest to those engaged in educational policy analysis, evaluation, and decision making.
 The aim of the journal is to increase understanding of learning in pre-primary, primary, high school, college, university and adult education, and to contribute to the improvement of educational processes and outcomes.
 The journal seeks to promote cross-national and international comparative educational research by publishing findings relevant to the scholarly community, as well as to practitioners and others interested in education.

 AERE welcomes submissions of the highest quality, reflecting a wide range of perspectives, topics, contexts, and methods, including interdisciplinary and multidisciplinary work.
 All articles submitted to AERE will undergo a double-blind peer review, and all published articles can be read and downloaded for free.